hashptl/auto-annotated-portfolio/content/pages/index.md

       what all my friends call me.
     subtitle: >-
-      I am an interdisciplinary writer [focusing mostly on science journalism], multimedia designer and I have studied media communications, policy, and philosophy of science & tech.
-I am most interested in finding ways to enable "rhizomatic" thinking through materials such as interactive softwares and literary pieces.
+      I am an interdisciplinary writer [focusing mostly on science journalism], multimedia designer and digital content specialist.
+I have studied media communications, policy, and philosophy of science & tech.
+I am most interested in finding ways to enable "rhizomatic" thinking through materials such as interactive softwares, films, digital artefacts and literary pieces.
+Additionally, I am deeply invested in understanding the impact of unrestrained technological progress on human civilization through a policymaking approach.
     styles:
       self:
         height: auto